 On 2 February 2022, Coinbase began listing Render, exposing RNDR to a much wider audience of potential buyers.
 The price surged to $3.99 on 5 February, a new three-week high, but this ultimately had little effect in the long-running bear market.

-Further plans and developments are in store, and the website offers a comprehensive roadmap for the future, including bolstering the RNDR network’s capacity, finishing the RNDR SDK, providing Arnold support (via Hydra in the RNDR SDK) and validating some non-RNDR apps, as well as SiaCoin integration.
+Further plans and developments are in store, and the website offers a comprehensive roadmap for the future.
+This includes bolstering the RNDR network’s capacity, finishing the RNDR SDK, providing support for Arnold rendering (via Hydra, a high-performance rendering engine, in the RNDR SDK) and validating some non-RNDR apps, as well as SiaCoin integration.

 Before delving into any forecasts, let’s take a quick overview of the coin.

 Founded in 2016, the Render Network connects people who want to render graphics with individuals who have graphic processing units (GPUs) available to process the rendering task.
 After beta testing, the public network launched in 2020 and is backed by parent company OTOY.

 A wide range of functions are performed by GPUs, often to render graphics and videos for videogames, video production and artificial intelligence.
 GPUs also speed up the rendering of 3D graphics.
 The more advanced GPU technology becomes, the faster, more flexible and more capable of creating realistic visual effects it becomes.

 Individuals with idle GPUs can connect to the Render Network and complete rendering jobs for others.
 Users compensate people for offering up their GPUs in RNDR, the native token of the platform.
 GPU owners, upon connecting to the platform, become node operators.
 Users in need of rendering services are called “creators”.